lawrennd/old_talks/slides/2016-07-13-machine-learning-professions.md

 ## The Professions

-* What aspects cannot be replaced by a machine?
+* What aspects cannot/can be replaced by a machine?

 	* What makes professions special.

+	* Encroachment of automation on 'middle class' roles.

 * Not just your role, but the wider societal role.